A survey on knowledge-enhanced multimodal learning: Graphs

 \subsubsection{Graph representations in KVL models}

 Apparently, one important aspect towards KVL models is how knowledge is incorporated with vision and language modalities.
 First attempts to incorporate knowledge stored in KGs were based on exact matching between extracted visual and textual concepts from the given input and existing KG nodes.
 However, exact matching will result in errors even when there is a small discrepancy between KG entities and extracted concepts, limiting the contributions of additional knowledge.
 In order to better exploit semantically rich structured knowledge sources, more refined strategies, such as the usage of GNN representations are explored in recent literature.
-The variability of GNN implementations as described previously allows dedicated representations for different graphs, with incorporation of node, edge and feature information.
-Therefore retrieved knowledge is more accurate and informative, capable of boosting VL models.
+The variability of GNN implementations as described previously allows dedicated representations for different graphs, enabling the incorporation of node, edge and feature information.
+Therefore, retrieved knowledge is more accurate and informative, ultimately capable of boosting VL models.